Algiras/Miserable/blog/src/content/blog/2025-04-29-intellectualization-of-avoidance.md

 you’re overthinking; it’s that you’re **thinking about thinking**—and in the process, you’re forgetting to think about anything else.
 Here’s how to **master the art of overthinking** (because why not?):

-1. **The Paradox of Preparation**: Before you start a project, spend a week researching the **history of the

-project’s predecessors**.
-Read about the failures of similar projects, the ethical dilemmas of your chosen field, and the psychological toll of perfectionism.
-By the time you’ve "prepared" enough, you’ll have convinced yourself that the project is doomed before it even begins.

-2. **The Semantic Sinkhole**: When faced with a decision, turn it into a **semantic exercise**.
-Instead of

-choosing a restaurant, spend an hour debating the **philosophical implications of culinary choice**.
+1. **The Paradox of Preparation**: Before you start a project, spend a week researching the **history of the** project’s predecessors**.
+Read about the failures of similar projects, the ethical dilemmas of your chosen** field, and the psychological toll of perfectionism.
+By the time you’ve "prepared" enough, you’ll have convinced yourself that the project is doomed before it even begins.** 2. **The Semantic Sinkhole**: When faced with a decision, turn it into a **semantic exercise**.
+Instead of** choosing a restaurant, spend an hour debating the **philosophical implications of culinary choice**.
 Is eating at a fast- food chain an act of rebellion against consumerism?
 Is ordering takeout a form of passive aggression?
 By the time you’ve "resolved" the existential crisis of your meal, you’ll have forgotten why you were hungry in the first place.